matepaiva/month-calendar-generator/README.md

 # Month-Calendar Generator
-With Month-Calendar Generator, we ask you a year and a month -- and return to you the sheet of that month in 3 different ways:
+With Month-Calendar Generator, we ask you a year and a month -- and we return to you the sheet of that period in 3 different ways:
 - as an array of arrays (6 lines with 7 days in each),
 - as an table with all the content and a bunch of classes set up,
 - or as divs inside divs, instead of a table but with the same features (just for those who has a problem with tables).

-And it's just 2.1k.
+And it's just 2k.
 Download it now!

 ## Ok, I want just the array of arrays.
 This is a good option when you want to do something else with the data.